timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 41-SPECIAL APPOINTMENTS, ASSIGNMENTS, DETAILS, AND DUTIES/CHAPTER 41-SPECIAL APPOINTMENTS, ASSIGNMENTS, DETAILS, AND DUTIES.md

     * (C) a medical officer of the Air Force.

 ### §712.
 Foreign governments: detail to assist
-* (a) Upon the application of the country concerned, the President, whenever he considers it in the public interest, may detail members of the Army, Navy, Air Force, and Marine Corps to assist in military matters—
+* (a) Upon the application of the country concerned, the President, whenever he considers it in the public interest, may detail members of the Army, Navy, Air Force, Marine Corps, and Space Force to assist in military matters—

   * (1) any republic in North America, Central America, or South America;